 If primary people had their language with the total number of lexical items – Q from the outset of its settlement at certain territory, the new dialects continuum could develop in two ways:

 1. by the production and interchange of new words among the dialects with the increase of Q in the language,

 2. by decrease of initial total Q in each dialect.
-But the both processes develop with different speed.
-The process of the producing and interchange of new words develops quicker than the loss of some words in initial total vocabulary.
-As the result, the entire vocabulary stock of each dialect can be divided into two layers – words derived from parent language which we shall later name as the words of the first level and new words which we shall name as the words of the second level.
+But both processes develop at different speeds.
+The process of the production and interchange of new words develops quicker than the loss of some words in the initial total vocabulary.
+As the result, the entire vocabulary stock of each dialect can be divided into two layers – words derived from the parent language which we shall later name as the words of the first level and new words which we shall name as the words of the second level.

 It is important to clarify this above-postulated correlation of the mutual words volume and the distance between the dialects, as, in fact, it is influenced only by the words of the second level, because the words of the first level remain in approximately equal quantity at each time point in all the dialects.

 The third postulate – There is an inverse relationship between the number of common features in a pair of languages and the distance between the areas in which these languages are formed..

 If the settlement area of an ethnic group – the speakers of an individual language has geographical barriers which prevent their equable movement and communication and causes the formation of more or less permanent settlement areas of these groups, then not a continuum of dialects but a certain number of discrete dialects arise within these areas, boundaries between them are these geographical barriers.
 The originality of the geographical features of such areas results that the isolation of the primary ethnical foci occurring more than once, so they can be called ethno-generating areas.
 The size of these areas, which on linguistic and cultural innovations emerge and spread, can not be too large, otherwise within its boundaries may occur a continuum of language that will not conduce to the consolidation of the population into a single ethnic unit.